No one recovers on their own.

 This program is available on Saturday morning and also on Wednesday evenings.
 It’s a vitally important tool that helps the family learn and adjust their thinking and feelings, to prepare for what everyone hopes will be a newly-sober life.

 Loved ones will learn how to take care of themselves, how to stop their own enabling behaviors, and how to help the patient adapt to a life without drugs or alcohol.
-The family therapist will help you understand the background of addiction – the genetic, biological, environmental and other aspects of the disease.
+The family therapist will help you understand the background of addiction – the genetic, biological, and environmental influences, as well as other aspects of the disease.

 With these and other support programs, family members learn that they are not at fault, and that it’s important to acquire the tools and understanding needed to protect themselves from possible future emotional hurts.
 We let them know that they can heal and grow as a family again, no matter what the addict or alcoholic in their life may do.